Curtis E. Hinkle, Founder, Organisation Intersex International & Hida Viloria, Chairperson, Organisation Intersex International

 The Organisation Intersex International campaigns for full human rights for all people born with intersex variations.
 However at this moment many intersex people do not claim “intersex” as an identity.

-Our diverse community includes people who identify as intersex males, intersex females, intersex, males, females, or sometimes, also, transgender.
+Our diverse community includes people who identify as intersex males, intersex females, intersex, males, females, both or neither male nor female, men, women, herms, or sometimes, also, transgender.

 9. Most intersex people were assigned female.